mattdesl/kami/README.md

 Kami is a fast and lightweight WebGL sprite rendering framework.
 It can be used for 2D or 3D purposes, and aims to support modern WebGL features like compressed textures.

+- Minimal set of WebGL utilities for compiling shaders, managing asynchronous assets, handling context loss, and working with vertex data and textures.
+- Optimized sprite batcher for rendering complex 2D scenes.

+It is ideal for tinkering with WebGL, building your game engine on top of, or writing applications that require low-level control over vertex data, textures, and so forth.

+## Docs

+... soon to be online ...

 ## Usage

 Here is an example using Node style requires and browserify: